 The conditional SWITCH is a control structure that offers an alternative to the IF-ELSE conditional for making decisions based on multiple cases.

-Put in natural language, the SWITCH conditional says:
+In natural language, the SWITCH conditional

-In general, its syntax is as follows,
+Generally, its syntax is as follows,

 switch(expression):